GabrielSCabrera/Termighty/HANDBOOK.md

 ---
 **\_\_add\_\_**(color)

 Return a 'Color' instance whose RGB values comprise of the sum of two other instances.
+RGB values over 255 are truncated to 255.

     >>> red = tm.Color.palette('red')
     >>> blue = tm.Color.palette('blue')
     >>> purple = red + blue

-Note – values over 255 are truncated to 255.
 ---
 **\_\_sub\_\_**(color)

 Return a 'Color' instance whose RGB values comprise of the sum of two other instances.
+RGB values below 0 are set to 0.

     >>> red = tm.Color.palette('red')
     >>> purple = tm.Color.palette('purple')
     >>> blue = purple  - red

-Note – values below 0 are set to 0.
 ---
 **\_\_is\_\_**(color)